 1-Preplan the Final location of the fish finder

-Preplan is to plan something in advance and how you’ll execute that thing.
-Before installing a fish finder on a boat, you should look at different potential locations on the boat, and pick a place that’s best suited for you.
+Preplan is to plan something and how you’ll execute that thing.
+Before installing a fish finder on a boat, you should look at potential locations on the boat, and pick a place that’s best suited for you.

-Planning the final location on your boat where you’ll install a fish finder on a boat is the most important step.
+Planning the final location where you’ll install a fish finder on your boat is the most important step.
 Because once you have finalized it and drilled some holes there, there’s no going back.
 So, you should invest some time first, examine the different locations on your boat carefully and choose the right location wisely.

 2-Different methods to mount a fish finder